-It’s normal for babies and toddlers to have flat feet — most people’s arches develop during childhood.
-However, some people never develop an arch.
+Flat feet (also called pes planus, pes valgus or overpronation) is a condition in which the entire sole of your foot touches the floor when standing.
+It’s normal for babies and toddlers to have flat feet — most children’s arches develop during childhood.
+However, some children never develop an arch.
 Flat feet often run in families.
 No treatment is needed for flat feet unless your child experiences pain.

 A pediatrician often diagnoses flat feet.
 If your child has pain in his or her feet, contacting a pediatric orthopedist for an exam can help.
 X-rays, CT and MRI scans may be done if your child experiences extreme pain.